Organic Garlic Breeding Program

 In histone acetylation, acetyl groups (COCH3) are added to DNA proteins.
 Histone acetylation increases the accessibility of the genes allowing them to be activated easier.
 Removing acetyl groups from DNA can inactive or silence genes.

-Jiang C, Mithani A, Gan X, Belfield EJ, Klinger JP, Zhu JK, Ragoussis J, Mott R and Harberd NP.
+- Jiang C, Mithani A, Gan X, Belfield EJ, Klinger JP, Zhu JK, Ragoussis J, Mott R and Harberd NP.
 Regenerant arabidopsis lineages display a distinct genome-wide spectrum of mutations conferring variant phenotypes.
 Current Biology, 2011.
+Pubmed.
+Full text.